-(revised November 2018)
+(revised November 2020)

 Roger Williams University School of Law ("RWU Law") is committed to affording its graduates a wide range of career choices and making public interest law practice a more financially feasible choice.
 RWU Law, through the generosity of Roger Williams University and donors Jack and Sara McConnell, demonstrated that commitment, in 2008, by establishing this Public Interest Loan Repayment Assistance Program ("PILRAP").
-RWU Law's PILRAP is designed to assist graduates who are providing legal services to indigent clients by providing financial assistance in repaying loans incurred for legal education.
+RWU Law's PILRAP is designed to assist graduates providing direct legal services to indigent clients by providing financial assistance in repaying loans incurred for legal education.

-Graduates who take low-paying public interest jobs and have substantial educational debt will be eligible to receive funds to help meet their educational loan payments.
+Graduates in public interest jobs who have educational debt will be eligible to receive funding in the form of forgivable loans help meet their educational loan payments.
 If the graduate remains in qualifying public interest employment for at least one year during the period for which the loan was extended, a portion or the entire loan made by RWU Law may be forgiven.
 While individual recipients of these loans should check with their tax advisors, it is intended by the RWU Law that the forgiveness of these loans for those working in nonprofit public interest settings should be excluded from income taxation in accordance with § 108(f) of the Internal Revenue Code of 1986, as amended.